 People swallow it in a desperate attempt to rid themselves of being constipated.
 What is good for people is usually different than what’s good for dogs.
 This is especially true for unfounded and non-scientific approaches to medicine such as Castor.

 This oil, at best, is a quick fix.
 It doesn’t do much to help in the long run.
-Your dog’s constipation will likely pass soon enough so you shouldn’t give them this.
-Read more to get the full scoop.
-We’ll also suggest some safer and more effective alternatives for you dog’s sake.
+Your pooch’s bowel issues will likely pass on its own.
+Alternatively, consider safer and more effective alternatives for your dog’s sake.

 Can I Give My Dog Castor Oil?
 Answer: Not Recommended

 This approach is possibly reckless.
 A typical bout of canine constipation is nothing to overly worry about.

 A misconception has some people believing in the effectiveness of using Castor Oil for dogs.
 They give it to their dog and notice that the condition improves over time.
 But a dogs’ digestive system is much faster than that of a human.
 Constipation can be a several day affair for us, while it’s usually not as severe or a long-lasting problem for dogs.